ACCG Code of Ethics

 - Coin Sellers will disclose all known defects, including tooling, re-engraving or reconstruction of coins they sell.

-- Coin Sellers will not misrepresent the value of coins they buy or sell.
+- Coin Sellers will not misrepresent the value or provide unsubstantiated provenance for the coins they buy or sell.